PopMedNet-Team/FDA-My-Studies-Mobile-Application-System/WCP/README.md

 ### Installing

 #### Project settings configuration
-The `messageResource.properties` file can be find at `fdahpStudyDesigner\fdahpStudyDesigner\src\main\resources\messageResource.properties` path where following configuration can be customized.
+The `messageResource.properties` file can be find at `wcp\fdahpStudyDesigner\src\main\resources\messageResource.properties` path where following configuration can be customized.

 ```properties
 max.login.attempts=3